theiagen/bioforklift/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/bioforklift.svg)](https://pypi.org/project/bioforklift/)
 [![License](https://img.shields.io/pypi/l/bioforklift.svg)](https://pypi.org/project/bioforklift/)

+It is highly recommend to serve the documentation locally, as the instructions here are not as thorough as the documentation.

 ### Getting Setup

 #### Installing bioforklift

 To install bioforklift, run `pip install bioforklift`

 #### Using the latest unpublished version

 This project uses `poetry` for project management

 If you don't have poetry present, please install it with:
 `pip install poetry`